-- d.
-Swelling and bruising throughout the entire arm and even into the chest is normal. - 2.
-Showering: Showers are acceptable after 48 hours as long as that plastic layer of the dressing is completely intact and not peeling away; no use of bathtubs or Jacuzzi. - a.
+- a.
+Wash hands thoroughly before removing the dressings. - b.
+Do not apply any antiseptic ointment or medicine to the incisions.
+Do not swim, take tub baths, or use a whirlpool until instructed by Dr. Ayzenberg. - c.
+Some bloody drainage on the dressing is to be anticipated after surgery. - d.
+Swelling and bruising throughout the entire arm is normal. - 2.
+Showering: Showers are acceptable after 24 hours; no use of bathtubs or Jacuzzi.
+After removing the dressing covering the shoulder, keep the steri-strips in place and place large waterproof bandaids over this as described above.
+If you are not sure if your bandaids are waterproof, before showering, apply a clear plastic wrap (Saran wrap) over the shoulder to keep it dry.
 It is important to still wash your armpit.
 To do this, you may lean over to the side and let gravity move your arm away from your body.
-DO NOT move your shoulder using your own strength, as this may cause injury. - b.
+DO NOT move your shoulder using your own strength, as this may cause a re-injury. - a.
 You need to keep your incisions dry.
 After showering, make sure that you dry the shoulder area.
-After your first post-operative visit, you may begin to shower without any dressings or covers on your wounds. - c.
-Remember, to wash/apply deodorant to under arm by slightly leaning to the side and letting gravity move the arm away from your body if it is too painful to move on your own. - 3.
+After your first post-operative visit, you may begin to shower without any dressings or covers on your wounds. - b.
+Remember, you may wash/apply deodorant to under arm by slightly leaning to the side.
+This opens up the area without actively lifting your arm. - 3.
 Swelling: Swelling is common to experience especially around the shoulder joint.
 This may cause stiffness and discomfort.
 This may last for several weeks after surgery.
 To minimize the swelling, utilize the cryocuff cold therapy unit (if obtained) or ice packs. - a.
 Cold therapy should be used as often as possible, especially for the first 48 hours.
 Run the cold therapy unit/place ice packs for 2 hours on then 1 hour off, except while asleep, regularly the FIRST 48 hours. - b.
 After 48 hours, run the cold therapy unit/place ice packs for 30 minutes on and 30 minutes off as much as possible until your post-operative appointment.
 Make sure to protect your skin by placing a towel between the pad/ice pack and your skin once the bandages have been removed. - c.
 Cold therapy can be used 3-4 times daily to control pain and swelling throughout your recovery.
 This may be used as needed for your comfort. - 4.
 Signs of Infection: With any surgery it is important to be aware of signs of infection, which can include: unusual looking incision such as increased redness or smell, drainage to be green or yellow, and increased fever.
 It is normal to have a slight temperature post operative, but above 101.5 degrees; you should contact our office.